Do-It-Yourself Lawn Treatment vs. Professional Lawn Care Services

-Painting, for example, has saved me and probably you a lot of money and the end result is comparable to that of a professional painter – it just takes me a little longer (ok, a lot longer).
-Same goes for building my deck and installing replacement windows.
+For example, painting has saved me (and probably you) a lot of money, and the end result is comparable to that of a professional painter – it just takes me a little longer (ok, a lot longer).
+The same goes for building my deck and installing replacement windows.

 Lawn care treatments, surprisingly, are not much of a money saver.

-Before comparing pricing for DIY Lawn Care to a Professional Lawn Care Company’s service, I’ll explain how and why this works.
+Before comparing prices for DIY Lawn Care to a Professional Lawn Care Company’s service, I’ll explain how and why this works.